Classic Inca Trail to Machu Picchu Itinerary

 * Only possible to do if you have an extra day to visit Machu Picchu

-Tickets for Machu Picchu Mountain are now also within a timeframe of when you can begin – which is between 9-10 AM.
-Due to this limited time frame, it is not possible to hike the Inca Trail and hike Machu Picchu Mountain.
-You can, however, schedule a second visit to the citadel on the next day.
+It’s worth noting that tickets for Machu Picchu Mountain have a specific timeframe for entry, which is between 9-10 AM.
+Due to this limited time frame, it’s not possible to hike the Inca Trail and climb Machu Picchu Mountain on the same day.
+However, you can arrange for a second visit to the citadel on the following day.